FrankleyRocha/groq-java-api/README.md

         GroqChatBot bot = new GroqChatBot(
             api,
             model,
-            "You are an assistant who speaks Portuguese.
-Speak in the most human-like manner possible!"
+            "You are an helpfull assistant.
+Speak in the most human-like manner possible!" //System message );
-        );

         Scanner sc = new Scanner(System.in);